DS12/scala-class/slides/lecture1.md

 <br />
 Nevertheless, it can be applied to values of more than one type as long as those types stand in a subtype relationship to the fixed `Base` type which is specified in the method signature.

-In other words, this method is both parametrically monomorphic and subtype polymorphic.

 ---

 #Variance